About Us

 Group photo of Wellington Free's 1964 staff

-In the early hours of a cold and wet Wellington morning an ambulance was despatched to the then distant suburb of Waterloo.
+"In the early hours of a cold and wet Wellington morning an ambulance was dispatched to the then-distant suburb of Waterloo.
 The task was to pick up a pregnant woman and get her to St Helens Hospital in Wellington before she had her baby.

 From what I was subsequently given to understand the ambulance driver (I believe his name was Paddy Buick) became lost and his arrival in Waterloo was much delayed.
-However, he loaded his patient into the ambulance and accompanied by the woman’s husband proceeded towards Wellington.
+However, he loaded his patient into the ambulance and, accompanied by the woman’s husband, proceeded towards Wellington.

 At some point in the journey Paddy was advised by the husband that the baby was coming.
-His response was “well you do what you can there and I will head for the hospital”.
+His response was 'well you do what you can there, and I will head for the hospital'.

 A short time later and still in the moving ambulance the woman gave birth to a boy.
 The date was Wednesday 25 May 1938, and the baby boy was later named Ian John Henry Ross.